 When you look after a parent with a health condition, who now requires continual care, you may not know where to turn.
 It’s natural to be asking lots of questions; you’ll want to know who can help care for them, whether they can be cared for at home and if you can get funding towards healthcare.

-NHS health care is always free (hospital treatment, a visit from a district nurse or a visit to a GP).
-NHS funded Care is care that is arranged and funded by the NHS free of charge outside of hospital.
-It is available for people who need ongoing health care and meet certain criteria.
+NHS healthcare is always free (hospital treatment, a visit from a district nurse or a visit to a GP).
+NHS Funded Care is care that is arranged and funded by the NHS free of charge outside of hospital.
+It is available for people who need ongoing healthcare and meet certain criteria.
 This is also known as ‘fully funded NHS care’.

-NHS Continuing Care
+NHS Continuing Healthcare Funding

 - If someone in a care home is eligible for NHS continuing healthcare, this will cover all care home fees, including cost of accommodation, personal care and healthcare.

 For each of the issues a decision is made about the level of need – priority, severe, high, moderate or low.
 If your parent has at least one priority need, or severe needs in at least two areas, they should be able to receive NHS continuing healthcare.

 The assessment should consider your parent’s and your own views and you should be given a copy of the completed decision support tool document with clear reasons for the decision.

 NHS Intermediate Care

-Registered Nursing Care Contribution
+NHS Funded Nursing Care